A Stochastic Block Model Approach for the Analysis of Multilevel Networks: an Application to the Sociology of Organizations: Illustration on simulated data

 When $\delta=1/3$ (yellow vertical line in Figure \ref{fig:ari_gamma} A), the two levels are independent and the results in terms of clustering are the same for the MLVSBM and the SBM on $\XR{}$ (see ARI in Figure \ref{fig:ari_gamma} A).
 As soon as $\delta$ departs from this value, the MLVSBM is able to recover some of the structure of the inter-individual level thanks to the inter-organizational level and this ability is observed even for very low density when $\delta$ gets closer to 1 (see Figure \ref{fig:ari_gamma} A and B).

 Figure \ref{fig:ari_gamma}.C depicts the performances of the ICL criterion to state on the independence between the two levels.
-For $d = 0.01$, $\XR{}$ is very sparse, $\widehat{\QR} = 1$ (no structure is detected on the inter-individual level) leading to $\ICL_{ind} = \ICL_{{\MLVSBM}}$ and enabling us from detecting any dependency.
+For $d = 0.01$, $\XR{}$ is very sparse, $\widehat{\QR} = 1$ (no structure is detected on the inter-individual level) leading to $\ICL_{ind} = \ICL_{{\MLVSBM}}$ and preventing us from detecting any dependency.
 For higher densities, we see as expected, that if $\delta \approx 1/3$, the independent SBM will be preferred.
 On the contrary the further $\delta$ departs from $1/3$ the more the MLVSBM will be selected, even-though the MLVSBM and the independent SBM may provide the same clusterings.
 This phenomenon occurs faster for higher density $d$.
 In our simulation, the MLVSBM is never selected when $\delta = 1/3$.
 This is a consequence of the conservative nature of ICL, requiring strong evidence from the likelihood to select a more complex model. \\

-Simulations gave similar results (not reported here) when we inverse the topologies on $\XR{}$ and $\XL{}$, showing that information on structure transit in both ways.
-Moreover, when the number of nodes of the "easy-to-infer" level increases, it facilitates the recovering of the clustering on the "hard-to-infer" level.
+\OA{}{We chose not to present results concerning the inter-organizational level since its structure was selected to be ``easy-to-infer''.
+Hence, the SBM and the MLVSBM perform well for selecting the true number of blocks $\QL$ and recovering the block structure.} Simulations gave similar results (not reported here) when we inverse the topologies on $\XR{}$ and $\XL{}$, showing that information on structure transits in both ways.
+Moreover, when the number of nodes of the "easy-to-infer" level increases, it facilitates the recovering of the clustering on the "hard-to-infer" level. \OA{}{When both levels are "hard-to-infer", the inference of each level benefits from one another if the dependence between the two levels is strong enough.
+One can exhibit cases where the unilevel SBM is unable to recover the clustering of any of the two levels but where the MLVSBM succeeds in recovering the true blocks for both.
+Detailed results for such a simulation study are available on the MLVSBM \texttt{R} package website \url{https://chabert-liddell.github.io/MLVSBM/articles/hard_to_infer.html}.}